DLA DESC1903 Fuel Pier Construction MCAS Iwakuni, Japan

 Description

-The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for the construction of a fuel pier at Marine Corps Air Station Iwakuni, Japan, under solicitation number W912HV24R0017.
-This project aims to enhance military infrastructure by establishing a facility for liquid petroleum, with a construction magnitude estimated between ¥2.5 billion and ¥10 billion.
-Interested contractors must demonstrate relevant construction experience, particularly in liquid petroleum facility and pier construction, and comply with specific proposal requirements, including submission via the Procurement Integrated Enterprise Environment (PIEE) by the due date of March 27, 2025.
+The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for the construction of a fuel pier at Marine Corps Air Station (MCAS) Iwakuni, Japan, under solicitation number W912HV24R0017.
+This project aims to enhance military infrastructure by establishing a facility for the construction of fuel supply structures, with an estimated project magnitude between ¥2.5 billion and ¥10 billion.
+Interested contractors must demonstrate relevant construction experience, particularly in liquid petroleum facility and pier construction, and comply with specific proposal requirements, including submission via the Procurement Integrated Enterprise Environment (PIEE) by the deadline of March 27, 2025.
 For further inquiries, potential bidders can contact Jiro Miyairi at jiro.miyairi.ln@usace.army.mil or Jennifer Knutson at jennifer.h.knutson@usace.army.mil.

 Point(s) of Contact